-I hoped to connect to my Chinese roots in Lima.
+I hoped to connect to my Chinese roots.
 Peru is home to the third-largest Chinese community outside of Asia, many from the Guangdong province (which Hong Kong used to be a part of before the British, but didn’t go back to after her 1997’s “return” to China).
-I could speak Cantonese in Barrio Chino and get by better than I could Spanish.
-My Cantonese even proved helpful at the immigration office when extending my visa.
-This promising start and enthusiasm faded as I realized “chifas” were Chinese food meets greasy American diner with loads of MSG.
+I could speak Cantonese in Barrio Chino and get by better than I could with Spanish.
+My Cantonese even proved helpful at the immigration office when my visa needed extending.
+This promising start and enthusiasm faded as I realized “chifas” were Chinese food meets greasy American diner with loads of Ajinomoto or MSG.
 At least there was garlic, ginger, and hot tea.

 I’ve spent a third of my life cooking for more than one and sometimes thousands, but this somehow didn’t translate into knowing how to cook for myself.
 When I cooked for myself, I rushed through prep, didn’t wonder if sharper knives would enhance my experience, ate before giving thanks, and picked any herb I could identify without wondering if it needed that extra leaf to continue giving.